whkim94/Implement-Unix-like-Shell/README.md

 In our pipeline(), we do something:

 In our redirection() on line 177, we do check whether it's a ">" or "<":
   1. If it's a ">": we read in the argument before ">" and execute it, then pass it to the file.
-We also have to create the file and write in ti by using modes (O_CREAT | O_RDWR | S_IROTH)
+We also have to create the file and write in it by using modes (O_CREAT | O_RDWR | S_IROTH)
   2. If it's a "<": we do the same except we open the file on the right side of "<" by using mode (O_RDONLY), then we pass it in as arguments for the command on the left side of "<" and execvp()

 ### To-Do List